 Ms. Korinek serves on the Continuous Professional Development Advisory Council of the National Board of Osteopathic Medical Examiners Board of Directors.
 She helped establish and subsequently served on the Board of Directors of the Coalition for Physician Enhancement (CPE) until 2014.
 She has served on statewide committees in Colorado related to maintenance of licensure (MOL), peer review legislation, and prescribing of controlled drugs.

 In her prior professional endeavors, Ms. Korinek worked at the University of Colorado School of Medicine, first with the Mountain States AIDS Education and Training Center.
 She then joined the faculty as Coordinator of the Colorado Commission on Family Medicine and Assistant Director of the Department of Family Medicine Predoctoral Program.
-Ms. Korinek’s professional experience also includes work Paraguay.
+Ms. Korinek’s professional experience also includes work in community health while serving as a Peace Corps Volunteer in Paraguay.

 Erin Muellenberg brings a strong skillset to her exclusive practice of Medical Staff law.
 Having been a Director of Medical Staff Services in a large community based hospital she is intimately familiar with the daily operations of the Medical Staff Organization and its governance process.
 Her practice covers advising hospitals, health systems, critical access hospitals, ambulatory surgery centers, and medical groups on the regulatory, compliance and practical requirements for interfacing the medical staff and allied health professional staff with hospital operations.